EnzymeML/enzymeml-specifications/specifications/enzymeml.md

     - Description: A list of replicate objects holding raw data of the measurement.

 ### Replicate

+This object contains the measured time course data as well as metadata to the replicate itself.

 - __id__
     - Type: string